GoogleCloudPlatform/anthos-service-mesh-samples/docs/setup/README.md

 * cloudresourcemanager.googlesapis.com
 * mesh.cloud.googleapis.com

-You can follow this setup with either a new Google Cloud Project or a pre-existing Google Cloud Project
+You can follow this setup with either a new Google Cloud Project or a pre-existing Google Cloud Project.
+It is recommended to create a new Google Cloud Project, for an easier cleanup.
 ### 1. Clone this repo and cd to this directory
 ```
 git clone https://github.com/GoogleCloudPlatform/anthos-service-mesh-samples